Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Kalman Filtering over Fading Channels

 Purely stable LTI systems do not interest us as their estimation error covariance matrix automatically decays.
-In that case, it becomes trivial to discuss probabilistic stability issue.
+In that case, it becomes trivial to discuss probabilistic stability issues.
 For unstable LTI systems, it can be seen that, by applying a similarity transformation, the unstable and stable modes can be decoupled.
-An open-loop prediction for the stable mode always has a bounded estimation error covariance, therefore, this mode does not play any key in the problem considered here.
+An open--loop prediction for the stable mode always has a bounded estimation error covariance, therefore, this mode does not play any key role in the problem considered here.
 Without loss of generality, we assume that \begin{enumerate} \item[(A1)] \emph{All of the eigenvalues of $A$ have magnitudes no less than 1.} \end{enumerate}